Firearm: Automatic rifles

-An automatic rifle is a magazine-fed rifle that is capable of automatic fire.
-They include most assault rifles and battle rifles, but originated as their own category of rifles capable of automatic fire, as opposed to the bolt-action and semi-automatic rifles commonly issued to infantry at the time of their invention.
-They usually have smaller magazine capacities than machine guns; the French Chauchat had a 20-round box magazine, while the Hotchkiss Mle 1914 machine gun, the French Army's standard machine gun at the time, was fed by a 250-round ammunition belt.
+An automatic rifle is a magazine-fed rifle that is capable of automatic fire, including both burst fire rifles like the M16A4 & M4 which fire 3-round bursts with each trigger pull, and full auto rifles like the M16 & M4A1 which fire as long as the trigger is held down.
+They include most assault rifles and battle rifles, but originated as their own category of rifles capable of automatic fire, as opposed to the bolt-action and semi-automatic rifles commonly issued to infantry at the time of their invention in the early 20th century.
+They usually have smaller magazine capacities than machine guns; the French Chauchat had a 20-round box magazine and the U.S. M16 has a 30-round detachable magazine, while the Hotchkiss Mle 1914 machine gun, the French Army's standard machine gun at the time, was fed by a 250-round ammunition belt.

 Though automatic rifles are sometimes considered to be their own category, they are also occasionally considered to be other types of firearms that postdated their invention, usually as light machine guns.
-Automatic rifles are sometimes confused with machine guns or vice versa, or are defined as such by law; the National Firearms Act and Firearm Owners Protection Act define a "machine gun" in United States Code Title 26, Subtitle E, Chapter 53, Subchapter B, Part 1, § 5845 as "... any firearm which shoots ... automatically more than one shot, without manual reloading, by a single function of the trigger".
+Automatic rifles are sometimes confused with machine guns or vice versa, or are defined as such by law; the National Firearms Act (NFA) and Title II of the Gun Control Act of 1968 (GCA) define a "machine gun" in 26 United States Code § 5845(b) as "... any firearm which shoots ... automatically more than one shot, without manual reloading, by a single function of the trigger".
 "Machine gun" is therefore largely synonymous with "automatic weapon" in American civilian parlance, covering all automatic firearms.
-In most jurisdictions, automatic rifles, as well as automatic firearms in general, are prohibited from civilian purchase or are at least heavily restricted; in the U.S. for instance, most automatic rifles are Title II weapons that require certain licenses and are greatly regulated.
+In most jurisdictions, automatic rifles, as well as automatic firearms in general, are prohibited from civilian purchase or are at least heavily restricted.
+In the U.S. for instance, most automatic rifles are Title II weapons under the NFA & GCA that are heavily regulated and require prior approval from the ATF, a special permit, and payment of a $200 tax; in addition the Hughes Act of 1986, codified at 18 U.S.C. § 922(o), banned the transfer and possession of machine guns to civilians with the exception of machine guns registered prior to July 1, 1986, which is why civilian-legal machine guns in the U.S. are incredibly expensive.

-Examples of automatic rifles include the Cei-Rigotti, Lewis gun, Fedorov Avtomat, and M1918 Browning automatic rifle.
+Examples of automatic rifles include the Cei-Rigotti, Lewis gun, Fedorov Avtomat, M1918 Browning automatic rifle, AK-47, M16, M4 carbine, and H&K 416.